fordanic/image-registration/README.md

 # image-registration

-A MATLAB library/toolbox providing access to image registration suitable for use with medical images.
+A MATLAB library/toolbox providing access to image registration, initially developed for use with medical images.

-# Copyright and licensing
+# Copyright

 Copyright (c) 2015 Daniel Forsberg danne.forsberg@outlook.com

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-Source code provided in this repository is generally released under the GNU GENERAL PUBLIC LICENSE Version 3, if not otherwise stated.

 # About

 This toolbox was written during my PhD at Linköping University, Sweden.
-However, although developed during that time, it doesn't contain so much of the specifics that I developed during my PhD.
+However, although developed during that time, it doesn't contain so much of the specifics that I researched during my PhD.
 Rather it contains a general framework for image registration in MATLAB.
 The toolbox supports the following features:
 * 2D and 3D registration
-* Use of certainty fields for controlling areas of influence during the registration process
+* Symmetric registration
 * Translation, rigid and affine registration (parametric)
 * Non-rigid registration (non-parametric) with support for ** Fluid and elastic regularization (not really but often called so) ** Additive, compositive and diffeomorphic accumulation of the update field ** Registration in the Log-domain
-** Symmetric registration
-* All this using either optical flow based registration (demons in the non-rigid case), phase-difference based registration (the Morphon in the non-rigid case) and polynomial expansion based registration.
+* All this using either optical-flow based registration (demons in the non-rigid case), phase-difference based registration (the Morphon in the non-rigid case) and polynomial expansion based registration.
-Specifics of my thesis are rather found in separate toolboxes, to be made available at my GitHub account.
+* Use of certainty fields for controlling areas of influence during the registration process (only in the case of phase-difference based registration) Specifics of my thesis are rather found in separate toolboxes, to be made available at my GitHub account.